Ingemark/escalation-system/README.md

 and notification delivery via phone and mail.
 External system (e.g. issue tracker) creates an escalation and system then delivers notifications to subscribed users by levels.
-When the issue is solved user marks it as such in external system which then has to cancel the escalation.
+When the issue is solved user marks it as such in external system which then cancels the escalation.

 ##Features
 * Simultaneous escalation processes